hasnentai/native-base-hack/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Hacking with Native Base at [INeuron](https://ineuron.ai/)

+This project will be used as template while hacking

-## Available Scripts
+## Team

-In the project directory, you can run:
+1. Mandeep
+2. Hasnen Tai
+3. Deepak
+4. TBD

 ### `yarn start`